 A criminal protective order or emergency protective order will ban the defendant from owning or possession any firearms while the order is in affect.
 A defendant must sell any firearms they own or possess to a licensed firearms dealer or surrender them to law enforcement.

-The protected person can go before a judge any time and request modification of the protective order.
+The protected person or their Westminster domestic violence lawyer can go before a judge any time and request modification of the protective order.
 The most common request is removal of the “stay away” order and to allow “peaceful contact”.
 This means the defendant can be with the protected person but cannot annoy, harass, or even yell at the protected person.
 Any contact other than peaceful contact will result in immediate arrest.

 Free Telephonic Consultation With an Orange County Criminal Defense Attorney

 If you would like more information on criminal protective orders call The Law Office of EJ Stopyro at (949) 559-5500.
 We offer a free and confidential telephonic consultation with an experienced Orange County criminal defense lawyer.
 We are located at 32072 Camino Capistrano, 2nd floor, San Juan Capistrano, CA 92675.
 We have meeting offices throughout the county.